Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 If you can’t find a specific mention in your feed, you can use the Mention inspector.

-Mention inspector is a simple and helpful tool designed to check whether a certain mention is in the feed, to add it if it is not included, or provide an explanation as to why it doesn’t match a query.
+Mention inspector is a simple and helpful tool for inspecting whether a certain mention is in the feed.
+If it’s not included it can add it, or provide an explanation as to why it doesn’t match a query.

 In the feed, you can block certain mentions depending on their author, type (source), and language.
 After you do so, similar mentions won’t appear in your feed anymore.